-The Fitzroy Hotel at West 24th Street
+The Fitzroy at West 24th Street

 This building on West 24th Street, was a development which OPEN Architectural Windows and Doors was incredibly proud to be a part of.
 Located in the heart of Chelsea in Manhattan, The Fitzroy Hotel is one of the most unique and visually arresting buildings in its district.
-The façade is made up of stunning, green terracotta tile and custom-made wooden and copper window units
+The façade is made up of stunning, green terracotta tile and custom-made wooden and copper window units.

 Our role in the development of West 24th Street was to create the wooden window units.
 We did this using a special copper cladding.
 We also designed matching, copper spandrel panels, which complimented the window units.
 The combination of terracotta tile and the copper cladding created a uniform look.
 This highlighted and emphasized the building’s art deco design.
-The natural patina which develops upon copper’s surface also contributed to the architect’s vision for a dynamic, naturally-ageing, or rusting look, for the façade.
+The natural patina which develops upon copper’s surface also contributed to the architect’s vision for a dynamic, naturally-aging, or rusting look, for the façade.

 In collaboration with the architect, we chose a subtle but elegant, stained white oak for the interiors of the window unit.
 Its pleasing look brightened up the interiors and provided a neutral space for the interior decorators.

 The copper spandrel panels which we designed created the appearance of a harmonious and unbroken façade on the building’s front elevation.
 The spandrel panels were a combination of copper mullions, welded in single frames, and attached to a larger, copper frame.
 Lastly, we installed a vertical, copper fin in between the panels which unified the façade.